 No amount of extra attention could get them to flower sooner and alas they never did as the summer temperatures climbed and the sweet peas died off in the heat.
 I had missed the right season for planting, when weather conditions were right for growing sweet peas.
 Sweet peas need the cold to prepare the seed for growth, they need time underground before their green shoots can rise above the soil and they need time to climb high.
 My seeds did not have the time needed to prepare for the harvest season; so as a result, not having done what was required in the appropriate season, my harvest was less than my seeds were capable of.
 Less than their potential, was what I got.

-Seasons are designed by God to bring about greater fruitfulness in our lives.
+Seasons are designed by God who has made an appointed time and season for everything under the sun (Ecc 3:1-8).
+His purpose in seasons is to bring about greater fruitfulness in our lives.
 During seasons, certain activities have to happen and during that season, circumstances and events are orchestrated in such a manner that all our efforts during that season are supportive to the next season.
 This was an important lesson for me when my children were toddlers.
 I had to keep reminding myself that through discipline and instruction, I was shaping my children into the pre-teen children I wanted.
+Now was not the time to neglect the work of this season in their lives, if I wanted an easier time later.
 Now in their teens, it is a different season where I need to be mindful again to the task at hand, shaping the adults that are to come out of this teen season.

 In our early marriage years it was important to develop good communication methods and develop thinking we agreed upon.
 Now in the later years of marriage, these skills and oneness of mind are paying off.
 If we had failed to do the work in the early years of marriage and lived on the “love” between us, we would now have to be working even harder to stay married.

 What happens when we miss a season for whatever reason?